Caraxi/SimpleTweaksPlugin/README.md

 Change the display format of the in game clocks to your liking, showing extra information like the current second.

 ![image](https://i.imgur.com/xnt1FGO.png)

-### Disable Chat Movement and Resize
-(Individually) Disables the movement or resizing of the chat windows preventing them from being accidentally changed.

 ### Hide Free Company on Name Plate
 Disables the displaying of Free Company tags on player name plates.